Straddle (Options Trading) - Explained

 A straddle is an options trading strategy.
 A trader buys/sells the Call and Put options for the same underlying asset simultaneously at a certain point in time to use a straddle, provided both options have the same expiry date and strike price.
 If the price movement is not clear, a trader joins such a neutral trading mix.
 If the two competing trading schemes collapse, losses can be offset in an ideal situation.
 A straddle strategy in finance refers to two transactions, with positions that share the same security and offset one another.
 While one has a short risk, the other has a long risk.

-A Little More on What is a Straddle in Options Trading
+How Does a Straddle in Options Trading Work?

 The straddle option is a volatility strategy.
 It's one of the most useful indicators around, even if you never trade it.
 You can see that the straddle is pricing traders for future volatility estimates, its implicit volatility, unlike historical volatility measured in past stock price statistics.
 The implicit volatility is how the public recognizes a future security campaign.
 This is a crucial metric investor often used to predict shifts in future security rates.
 In other words, marketplaces think best about where a certain stock or ETF is going to sell by using a straddle.
 Furthermore, by the expiry date, the estimated trade range of the stock can be determined with a straddle.